EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Background

-where $N_{GPS}$ is the estimated population size, $N_{census}$ is the population size provided by the national census data, and $R^2$ is the coefficient of determination.
-In this study, we selected the Greater Tokyo Area (including Tokyo City, Kanagawa Prefecture, Chiba Prefecture, and Saitama Prefecture) as the target area for the epidemic simulation.
-The user ID is selected for inclusion in our experimental data if $80\%$ of the user trajectory points are located in the Greater Tokyo Area.
-As a result, we obtained 145,507 user trajectories in total.
+where $N_{GPS}$ is the estimated population size, $N_{census}$ is the population size provided by the census data, and $R^2$ is the coefficient of determination.
+In this study, the Greater Tokyo Area (including Tokyo Metropolis and the prefectures of Kanagawa, Chiba, and Saitama) was selected as the target area.
+The user is picked to the experimental data if $80\%$ of its trajectory points are located in the target area.
+As a result, 145,507 user trajectories were obtained.